rajrahul03/rajrahul03/README.md

 ## About Me

 - 🔭 I’m currently working on architecting a large-scale microservices architecture for a financial services company.
-- 🌱 I’m currently learning more about machine learning and its applications in DevOps.
+- 🌱 I’m currently leading two major CNCF communities CNCG Riyadh,Saudi Arabia and Trivandrum,India
 - 👯 I’m looking to collaborate on open-source DevOps projects that improve developer productivity.
 - 🤔 I’m looking for help with optimizing CI/CD pipelines for Kubernetes deployments.
 - 💬 Ask me about DevOps best practices, cloud architecture, or containerization strategies.